Understanding Our Grants

 As a convener, collaborator and catalyst for change, our vision is to create a thriving community where adults and children have equitable access to Health, Education, and Financial Stability — the building blocks to self-sufficiency and a high quality of life.
 We are committed to creating lasting change with measurable improvements for people in need in Rome and Floyd County, shifting our role from raising funds for a variety of good causes toward that of a more focused, strategic convener of community change.
 We are aligning and investing in the most effective programs and services, addressing the most critical areas of need through community-minded, holistic strategies.

-UWRF’s Community Investment Grants are awarded through an open, transparent, and competitive process that engages community members to maximize local impact of community resources.
+All UWRF Grants are awarded through an open, transparent process that engages community members to maximize local impact of community resources.

 What is a Community Impact Grant?